thenextbutton/powershell/README.md

     This script modifies the **Windows Registry** to **disable all system sounds** during a user session, ensuring no "pings" or "dings" occur.

 * **`notification_icons.ps1`**
-    This script modifies the **Windows Registry** to **display all notification icosns** in the notification area, rather than being in the overflow.
+    This script modifies the **Windows Registry** to **display all notification icons** in the notification area, rather than being in the overflow.
 <br>